-Part 2: Move from Google Drive to Dropbox in a Free Way
+Part 2: How to Move from Google Drive to Dropbox in a Free Way?

-You have so many files on your Google Drive account and you are fast running out of storage space.
+You have so many files on your Google Drive account, and you are fast running out of storage space.
 To sort out your storage issues, you just signed up on Dropbox and downloaded the app.
-Now you are looking for the easiest way to transfer Google Drive to Dropbox for free.
+Now you are looking for a way to transfer Google Drive to Dropbox for free.

-There are several methods backup Google Drive to Dropbox.
-You can either make the move using the traditional method (download and upload) or use an app.
-Most apps cost money to use so we will focus on using the traditional method (or freeway).
+There are several methods to backup Google Drive to Dropbox.
+You can either make a move using the traditional method (download and upload) or use an app.
+First, we will focus on using the traditional method (or freeway).

 Step 1 – Open Google Drive and log in to your account.